xjtu-omics/Four_Papaver_HiFi/README.md

 # Four_Papaver_HiFi
-The analysis scripts used in four Papaver HiFi centromere satellites analysis projects.
+The analysis scripts used in four Papaver genome centromere satellites analysis projects.

 There are 13 scripts, and the introduction and description as following: